 LLWR’s 2011 Environmental Safety Case (ESC) was submitted to the Environment Agency on the 1st May 2011.
 It plays a very important role in determining the future of the Low Level Waste Repository as the UK’s primary facility for the disposal of low level waste.

 The objective of our ESC is to demonstrate to the Environment Agency and other stakeholders that it is safe to continue to dispose of LLW at the LLWR Site.
 It considers environmental safety both now and up to thousands of years in the future.

 2012 witnessed the completion of a suite of waste management services designed to assist the implementation of the National LLW Strategy through the application of the Waste Management Hierarchy.

 This revolutionized waste management with a switch in focus from 95% disposal of waste directed to the repository in 2009 and only 5% diverted to 85% diversion and just 15% disposal six years later.
 By 2018, the diversion figure had risen to around 95%.

 In 2013 NDA awarded UKNWM a further five year contract term to manage LLWR following successful implementation and delivery of key commitments since UKNWM won the original contract in 2008.

 2015 proved another big year for the Repository.
 LLWR was granted a revised environmental permit to allow continued disposal of wastes at the site, and a planning application, which, if granted would secure its future until around 2050, was submitted to Cumbria County Council.

-This may not be the end of the story, however, as the Repository plans to accommodate the UK’s forecasted waste arisings well into the next century, potentially constructing more vaults, if required, leaving a closure date of around 2130.
+The Repository plans to accommodate the UK’s forecasted waste arisings well into the next century, potentially constructing more vaults, if required, leaving a closure date of around 2130.

 In LLWR Ltd’s second term, the use of new waste treatment routes has been embedded across the UK.